qa-at-the-point/python-mongodb-charts/README.md

 ![Example screenshot of a MongoDB Dashboard with multiple Charts](./assets/mongo-chart-example.png) [🔗 Click this link to see the public version of this Dashboard! 🔗](https://charts.mongodb.com/charts-project-0-dizba/public/dashboards/73a21a88-8372-424f-8f2e-c3faef71a10a)

+> 👋🏽 This is an example repo for working with MongoDB and **visualizing testing data** with MongoDB Charts.

+Currently, there are examples of Unit and UI automated tests in this project, but more types and charts will come 😄

 - [Setup](#setup)
   - [MongoDB](#mongodb)
   - [Gitpod](#gitpod)